Ma jeunesse fout le camp...

 Ma jeunesse fout le camp... is the seventh studio album by French singer-songwriter Françoise Hardy, released in November 1967 on Disques Vogue.
-The title is very idiomatic, but it in English its general meaning is 'My youth is slipping away'.
+The title is highly idiomatic, but its general meaning in English is 'My youth is slipping away'.

-The album was released halfway between her initial years in the yé-yé phenomenon and her more singer-songwriter albums like La question, and has been described as "her farewell to the yéyé years."
+The album was released halfway between her early years in the yé-yé phenomenon and her later, more singer-songwriter focused albums like La question.
+It has been described as "her farewell to the yéyé years."

 Track list

 Except as noted, words and music were written by Françoise Hardy, and she is accompanied by the Charles Blackwell orchestra.